Herbs for your skin and hair

 Ginseng is a popular herb for its tonic effects.
-A tonic helps to support the body when it is tired, overworked or depleted and therefore will help restore normal vigour.
+A tonic helps to support the body when it is tired, overworked or depleted and therefore will help restore normal vigor.
 Once a body is balanced and retains equilibrium, growth processes such as hair will function better.

 Author: Saf Hareshe